ABS510/amazon-analysis/Team_Contract.md

  - Shawn - sxlai2

 ## Team Meeting
-Team meeting will happen weekly, on 4pm Friday in Korean Standard Time, over Discord voice channel (KST).<br/>
-If anyone is unable to attend the meeting, one must inform the group a day before.<br/>
-During the meeting, we will mainly discuss last week's achievement, this week's target, what we will do to achieve the target.<br/>
-Notes will be taken during the meeting, where we will take turns in taking notes that are committed to our github repository, starting with soonhah2.<br/>
+Team meeting will happen weekly, on 4pm Friday in Korean Standard Time, over Discord voice channel (KST).
+If anyone is unable to attend the meeting, one must inform the group a day before.
+During the meeting, we will mainly discuss last week's achievement, this week's target, what we will do to achieve the target.
+Notes will be taken during the meeting, where we will take turns in taking notes that are committed to our github repository, starting with soonhah2.
 ## Assistance
 In talking to, and helping one another, our group will use discord as a channel of communication. <br/>
 In case of emergency, or if we are unable to reach a member over discord, we will email the missing member asking for the situation, which must be replied in 24 hours. <br/>